bbauska/Coursera-Bootstrap/readme.md

 with a JavaScript plugin, provides an enhanced way of providing navigation within your content.

-We\'ll examine that in this particular module.
+We&apos;ll examine that in this particular module.

 I use this as an example to illustrate to you how started from a base class, you can modify by applying the modifier classes to the base